 - Removal of stones or blood clots from your bladder through the cystoscope

-- Stents are placed to help urine flow from the kidneys to the bladder.
+- The stents will help urine flow from your kidneys to the bladder.

 Before Your Procedure

 Tell your doctor or nurse if you are taking any: